What's new in DevTools (Microsoft Edge 84)

 When you choose colors with the Color Picker or alternate between color representations in the Styles pane by holding

 Shift and selecting the

-background-color value, you should see the space-separated argument syntax.
+background-color value, the space-separated argument syntax is displayed.

-You should also see the syntax in the Computed pane and the Inspect Mode tooltip.
+You should also display the syntax in the Computed pane and the Inspect Mode tooltip.

 Microsoft Edge DevTools is using the new syntax because upcoming CSS features such as color() do not support the deprecated comma-separated argument syntax.

 The space-separated argument syntax has been supported in most browsers for a while.
-For more information, see Can I use: Space-separated functional color notations?
+For more information, navigate to Can I use: Space-separated functional color notations?

 Chromium issue #1072952

 Deprecation of the Properties pane in the Elements panel